Top Mountain Motorcycle Museum

 A Brief History of the Marque

-When the racing department of MBA closed 1982 Emilio Sanvenero convinced the entire staff of the factory in Sant'Angelo in Vado to move to Follonica (GR), with ambitious projects.
+When the racing department of MBA closed in 1982, Emilio convinced the entire staff of the factory in Sant'Angelo in Vado to move to Follonica (GR), with ambitious projects.

 In their first year of racing, 1981, the machines did well in the 125 Class with Guy Bertin (FR) and Richard Tormo (ES) each gaining laurels on the Sanvenero twin.